Prasheel12/AI-Multi-Agent-Simulation/README.md

 1. The game will be over as soon as one of the agents collects all its targets.

 2. Both public and private channels are open.
 Example of a private communication: Agent Allocates target TB1.
 It may or may not notify the agent B the location of TB1.

-### Deliverables:

-1. Your simulation generates a CSV file with the following columns.
-The name of this CSV is: `G[your group number]_1.csv`

-        a.
-Scenario number (1,2 or 3)
-        b.
-Iteration number
-        c.
-Agent number
-        d.
-Number of collected targets by the agent
-        e.
-Number of steps taken by the agent at the end of iteration
-        f.
-Agent happiness: d/(e+1)
-        g.
-Maximum happiness in each iteration
-        h.
-Minimum happiness in each iteration
-        i.
-Average happiness in each iteration
-        j.
-Standard deviation of happiness in each iteration
-        k.
-Agent competitiveness: (f-h)/(g-h)

-2. Your simulation generates another csv file from the previous CSV with the following columns.
-The name of this CSV is: `G[your group number]_2.csv`

-        a.
-Scenario number (1,2 and 3)
-        b.
-Average of column “i” for the iterations of same scenario
-        c.
-Average of column “k” for the iterations of same scenario

-3. A simple graphical interface is necessary for the simulation.

-4. We expect your simulation is capable of many iterations (10 to 100 times) with random setup.

-5. Deliverables: Two above mentioned CSV file in right format> since a script will read and process the files, any other format will not be accepted and marks will be deducted.
-You has to send the files before your demo via blackboard messaging.

-6. You will present your simulation according to s schedule will be posted later.